neat/adaptive/core

 DEFAULT_MAX_MUTATION_RATE

-Default upper clamp for per-genome adaptive mutation rates.
+Default upper clamp applied to per-genome adaptive mutation rate evolution.

 DEFAULT_MIN_MUTATION_AMOUNT